Chapter 4: Sanctuary: Casting

 In November 2018, Gina Carano was cast as Cara Dune.
-Additional guest starring actors cast for this episode include Julia Jones as Omera, Isla Farris as Winta, Asif Ali as Caben, Eugene Cordero as Stoke, Tiffany Thomas, Aydrea Walden and Trula Marcus as Sorgan farmers, Sala Baker as the Klatoonian raider captain, and Ida Darvish as the common house proprietor.
+Additional guest starring actors cast for this episode include Julia Jones as Omera, Isla Farris as Winta, Asif Ali as Caben, Eugene Cordero as Stoke, Tiffany Thomas, Aydrea Walden and Trula Marcus as Sorgan farmers, Sala Baker as the Klatooinian raider captain, and Ida Darvish as the common house proprietor.
 Barry Lowin is credited as an additional double for The Mandalorian, while Amy Sturdivant and Lauren Mary Kim are credited as stunt doubles for Cara Dune and Omera, respectively.
 "The Child" was performed by various puppeteers.

 Filming and visual effects

 Principal photography began in the first week of October 2018 in Southern California.
 Filming took place at the Manhattan Beach Studios in California under the working title Project Huckleberry, while also receiving a limited location filming in the area of Los Angeles.
 The series applies the StageCraft which was created with the intention of capturing the digital environments rendered on a video wall in real time in order to bring high quality images for the to final effects.
 Favreau expected the episode to be difficult to shoot due to the forest, the water, and the mech.
 He picked Howard believing she would not be intimidated by how hard the task was, and thought she did a great job.
 Pedro Pascal was not present during the filming of the episode due to previous commitments to King Lear on Broadway.
 Stunt actors filled in as body doubles onscreen while Pascal performed all of the vocal elements in post-production.
 Filming for the first season wrapped on February 27, 2019.
 Visual effects for the episode were created by Industrial Light & Magic (ILM), Base FX, ImagineEngine, MPC, Pixomondo, El Ranchito, Ghost FX, Hybride FX, and Important Looking Pirates.
 The development of the visual effects was supervised by Richard Bluff.